Mom, It’s Time for the Quiz!

 It wasn’t an easy quiz.

 I know!
-And I was pretty sure no one would know the right answer, to tell you the truth.
+And I was pretty sure no one would get the right answer.

 At first I didn’t know what the diagnosis of ITP meant, but fortunately I quickly discovered that it was Idiopathic Thrombocytopenic Purpura (ITP).